-- Receive and review the Individual Health Care Plan, in collaboration with the nurse and parent(s)/guardian(s) of any student(s) in your classroom with life-threatening allergies. - Review and take note of the student's life threatening allergy information in the health concerns located in Aspen or as otherwise provided by the nurse and discuss the Allergy Action Plan with the nurse for pertinent information related to the classroom and/or cafeteria. - Leave information regarding students with life threatening allergies in an organized, prominent and accessible format for substitute teachers. - Participate in in-service training for students with life-threatening allergies.
-May participate in student specific EpiPen training provided by the school nurse in accordance with delegation guidelines. - Review the Life Threatening Allergy general information provided by the nurse at the start of each school year - IThe teacher will implement the Allergy Action Plan or the Individual Health Care Plan if additional information and action are needed Individual Health Care Plan as necessary in the classroom. - Participate in the planning of a student's re-entry into school after an anaphylactic reaction.

-- Advise parent(s)/guardian(s) of any school related activity that requires the use of food in advance of the project or activity - Limit use of food for instructional lessons per ADF Wellness Policy. - Teacher will collaborate with administration and the nurse to send out letters to all parents/guardians of students in a class with an individual with a Life Threatening Food Allergy. - Whenever reasonable, the teacher will reinforce appropriate hygiene techniques/hand washing before and after eating.
+- Review and take note of the student's life threatening allergy information in the health concerns located in Aspen or as otherwise provided by the nurse and discuss the Allergy Action Plan with the nurse for pertinent information related to the classroom and/or cafeteria. - Leave information regarding students with life threatening allergies in an organized, prominent and accessible format for substitute teachers.
+May participate in student specific EpiPen training provided by the school nurse in accordance with delegation guidelines. - Review the Life Threatening Allergy general information provided by the nurse at the start of each school year - Implement the Allergy Action Plan or the Individual Health Care Plan if additional information and action are needed as necessary in the classroom. - Participate in the planning of a student's re-entry into school after an anaphylactic reaction. - Advise parent(s)/guardian(s) of any school related activity that requires the use of food in advance of the project or activity - Limit use of food for instructional lessons per ADF Wellness Policy. - Whenever reasonable, the teacher will reinforce appropriate hygiene techniques/hand washing before and after eating.